jgonzalez10/AR_Phytophthora/README.md

 # AR_Phytophthora
-This repository contains all the scripts implemented for statistical analyses in the following paper:
+This repository contains some of the scripts and instructions for the statistical analyses implemented in the following paper: